CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 ## Process single exposure images

-Single exposures can be processed in a single call of `ShapePipe`, with consecutive call to all required modules.
+Single exposures can be processed via a single run of `ShapePipe`, which calls all required modules one after another.
 The corresponding example config file is `$SP_CONFIG/config_exp.ini`, and the command is simply
 ```bash
 shapepipe_run -c $SP_CONFIG/config_exp.ini
 ```
 Alternatively each module can be executed by a separate `ShapePipe` call.
-The corresponding single-module example config files are indicated in the sections below.
+The corresponding single-module example config files are detailed in the sections below.

 ### Split images

 **Module:** split_exp_runner
-**Parent:**  none
+**Parent:**  get_imagnere_runner2
 **Input:** single-exposure images, weights, flags
 **Output:** single_exposure single-CCD files for input images, weights, flags